shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - `BasePriceCalculation::calculateBasePrice()` was removed, use `BasePriceCalculation::calculateBasePriceRoundedByCurrency()` instead
 - `BasePriceCalculation::applyCoefficients()` was removed as it was used only in tests.
 Use your implementation if you need the functionality
 - `BasePriceCalculation::getBasePriceWithVat()` was removed, use `BasePriceCalculation::getBasePriceWithVatRoundedCurrency()` instead

+following classes were removed and should not be used anywhere in your project:
+- `Shopsys\FrameworkBundle\Model\Cart\Exception\CartIsEmptyException` was removed.
+Use your implementation if you need
 [shopsys/framework]: https://github.com/shopsys/framework